ryantam626/dotfiles/README.md

 ## Known quirks

 - zsh/p10k seem to fail to load proper theme with the very first tmux managed shell;
+- google-chrome is not installed, yet I use it as default browser in xmonad;

 # License